5 Best Oats For Porridge (Make A Perfect Bowl Of Oatmeal)

 Traditional Soaked Probiotic Porridge Recipe

 This option includes whey protein that is induced in the soaking process, which adds a new level of flavor.
-Also, Ghee or clarified butter is on the list of ingredients that will add richness to the meal, and you are free to use as many (or as little) toppings as you like.
+Also, Ghee or clarified butter is on the list of ingredients that will add richness to the meal, and you are free to use as many (or as few) toppings as you like.

 This author suggests a drizzle of kefir around the bowl when it’s time for breakfast – two forms of probiotics are sure to start your day off right!